g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 * Install any necessary packages that you are prompted to
 * You should see a react folder in the api/static folder now and and index.html in the templates folder
-* Anytime you make any changes to your react frontend, you need to do 'npm run build' to update the actually served files inside the api directory
+* **Note:** Anytime you make any changes to your react frontend, you need to do 'npm run build' to update the actually served files inside the api directory
 * Start up your flask backend
 * Browse to localhost:5000
 * You should see your react frontend with the sample token message!
 * git commit and push and wait for Heroku to rebuild/redeploy

 **Congrats, you made it to the end of this guide!**
 **Check out your shiny new deployed Flask/React app!!!**